Best Golf Cart Coolers: YETI & Cup Holder Fit

 As an Amazon Associate, we earn from qualifying purchases.
 This helps support our site at no extra cost to you.

 The fix is simple and cheap.
 A mounted cooler keeps drinks ice-cold for 6 to 10 hours.
-A $15 cup holder expander fits any modern water bottle.
-This guide covers the best coolers, mounts, cup holders, and beverage accessories for Club Car, EZGO, Yamaha, and other popular brands, with real prices and specific recommendations for every budget.
+A cup holder expander fits most modern water bottles.
+This guide covers the best golf cart coolers, YETI cooler choices, cup holder styles that fit most golf carts, and beverage accessories for Club Car, EZGO, Yamaha, and other popular brands.

 12 qtStandard cart-mounted cooler size